How to Sell a Townhouse Quickly: Overcome These Common Challenges

 Reduced energy bills

-In addition, townhouses tend to keep energy costs lower, a savings which could appeal to buyers on tighter budgets, such as seniors or young families.
-One study indicates that on average, dwellings with shared walls enjoy a 48% lower energy bill when compared to single family homes.
+In addition, townhouses tend to keep energy costs lower, a savings that could appeal to buyers on tighter budgets, such as seniors or young families.
+One study indicates that on average, dwellings with shared walls enjoy around 7% to 21% lower energy consumption than single-family homes.

 Challenge: Competition with new construction